 As time goes by, we also learn about more parameters that can be tweaked in order to get the desired result for our specific purposes.
 Two important settings related to movement speed are jerk and acceleration.
 Although they are more subtle and not as straightforward, they are surprinsignly important, and can make or break our project.

-In 3D printing, jerk will determine the speed range (from 0mm/s to the specified velocity) in which the printer will completely ignore the acceleration parameter and go straight to the speed defined under the jerk setting.
-This definition tends to cause confusion among technical professionals since it differs from the physical definition of the term.
+Jerk will determines the speed range (from 0mm/s to the specified velocity) in which the printer will completely ignore the acceleration parameter and go straight to the speed defined under the jerk setting.
 Acceleration, on the other hand, determines the rate of change of the movement speed with respect to time.
 This rate of change is defined in mm/s and affects the printing speed until reaching the maximum movement velocity.

 Defining Jerking and Acceleration in 3d printing

 3d printers use a very powerful control board in terms of calculation capabilities.
 With this board, the G-code (stored on an SD card or sent by means of a USB cable) can be interpreted and executed.
 This code gives information about direction and speed of movement, which is read and executed line by line by our printer.
 However, there are values established in the machine’s firmware that are not written in the G-code, which define in more detail how the movements are executed.